Close

 Restingpets.co.uk even offer paw prints - clay impressions of your pet's paws.

 Pet insurance can help with the costs of cremation or burial.
-See what pet insurance for dogs costs.
+See what pet insurance for dogs costs and find out how the best dog insurance policies compare for 'saying goodbye' cover.

 How dog cremation works